yodaqua/zato-apitest/README.md

 The rules are:

 - Any value prefixed by '$' is read from an environment variable
-- Any value prefixed by '@' is read from ./features/config.ini's [user] key
+- Any value prefixed by '@' is read from ./features/config.ini's [user] stanza
 - Any value prefixed by '#' is read from the current test case's context

 Additionally, please keep in mind that individual tests can store variables basing on previous steps or responses hence combining